 Thus, we have repulsion (anger) toward the suffering of suffering; longing desire for the suffering of change; and naivety toward the all-pervasive suffering – we are naive about it because we think that it is liberation.

-More commonly, however, it is explained that the all-pervasively affecting type of suffering refers to the five tainted aggregates in general, which are the basis for continuing experience of the suffering of suffering and the suffering of change.
-Nevertheless, because in sutra the nature of the mind is neutral in feeling, the five aggregates taken as a whole are also considered as neutral in feeling.
+More commonly in the sutras, however, where this suffering is exclusively called merely "the affecting type of suffering," it is explained that this third type of suffering refers to the five tainted aggregates in general, which are the basis for continuing experience of the suffering of suffering and the suffering of change.
+Nevertheless, because in the sutras the nature of the mind is neutral in feeling, the five aggregates taken as a whole are also considered as neutral in feeling.
 So, although the three types of suffering are in the aggregate of feelings, this does not contradict the nature of the five aggregates as a whole being neutral.
 This is because the three feelings pervade all five aggregates.